Cadry's Kitchen

 • Tortilla chips

-It’s something to consider for your vegan nacho bar, though.
-That way if people want to have a couple different kinds of nachos, one batch can be totally different from the next.
+That way if guests want to have a couple different kinds of nachos, one batch can be totally different from the next.

-Vegan nacho bar with salsa, chips, and nachos in a cast iron skillet.
+Nachos with vegan queso, salsa, black beans, and jalapeno pepper slices in cast iron skillet.

 Build your own vegan nacho bar